JPSC-PDRC-KEIO/jpscdocs_en/single/housing_s.rst

 .. _family-live-together_s:

-Does your family live together with, or separately from, your parents or your husband's parent(s)?
+Does your family live together with, or separately from, your parent(s)?
 ===============================================================================================================

-[If your parents or your husband's parent(s) live separately from you, answer this question about whichever parent(s) lives closest to your house.]

 1. My family shares the same house and income with my parent(s) (single household living together)
 2. My family shares the same house with my parent(s) but not the same income (two households living together)